kineticdata/peripherals-utilities/handlers/generic_file_upload_ce_attachment_v1/README.md

     [File Part Parameter]
         Name of file attachment field as required by your destination api
     [Multipart Params]
         A JSON object that includes the required multi part parameters to send files to your destination with the provided api

 ## Results
 [Handler Error Message]
   Error message if an error was encountered and Error Handling is set to "Error Message".

 [Files]
   Information on the files that were copied.

-[Space Slug]
+[Response Body]
-  The space slug that was used.
+  The body of the response from the upload API call.

 ## Sample Configuration